M-Gregoire/ansible-role-harbor/README.md

     - harbor
 ```

-After the playbook runs, you should be able to navigate to your host on port 80/443 and see Harbor's UI.
+After the playbook runs, you should be able to navigate `https://my.domain.com` and see Harbor's UI.
 You can login with `admin/Harbor12345`.
-If you changed the exposed ports, remember to use them instead of 80/443.

 ## Managing state